-- our work to understand and develop new treatments for lymphedema — we are the only program in the country that has a National Institutes of Health–funded lymphedema laboratory and conducts clinical trials in the surgical treatment of lymphedema
+- Our work to understand and develop new treatments for lymphedema — we are the only program in the country that has a National Institutes of Health–funded lymphedema laboratory and conducts clinical trials in the surgical treatment of lymphedema

-- our application of AutoCAD — a software program originally developed by architects to allow doctors to more precisely map and measure bone for mandibular (jaw) reconstructions
+- Our application of AutoCAD — a software program originally developed by architects to allow doctors to more precisely map and measure bone for mandibular (jaw) reconstructions

 Every year we perform more than 400 reconstructions using patients’ own tissue.
 MSK has among the highest published success rates in the world for tissue reconstruction.
 We are committed to helping our patients feel comfortable and happy with their results.
-Our surgeons are experts at all types of breast reconstructive surgery, including:
+Our surgeons are experts at all types of autologous breast reconstructive surgery, including: